 Dental management expert Dr Jesse Green says dentists who run their own business are especially susceptible to stress and burnout.
-No wonder why some people dealing with stress opt to look to buy

 “The biggest issue is dentists are typically the owner-operator and that’s the nature of this type of business-you make your money during the day and run your business at night.
 When you have that sort of business model it’s going to mean you’re pedalling even harder.”

 Research shows that certain aspects of dental practices, like time pressures, patient-related problems and staff management contribute to burnout, but a lack of career perspective is the most crucial aspect in the development of the condition.
 You might have lost touch with the reason you became a dentist in the first place or feel disillusioned about the direction your practice is headed.

 The good news is this can be rectified.
 “My results indicate that entrepreneurs who cope using proactive coping strategies, enacted in anticipation of sources of stress that may or may not occur in the future, appear to be less stressed than entrepreneurs who were coping using reactive strategies,” says Eager.

 “What this means is that entrepreneurs who are engaging in developing their resources, whether it be social networks, engaging in health behaviours or things like increased education, seem to show less signs of stress than those who aren’t.”
 And there’s no better time to implement proactive coping strategies that the beginning of a new year.